 And if your manual exfoliators aren’t cutting it, try the combination of a cleansing device with a chemical exfoliator.
-Grab your Clarisonic Mia Smart 3-in-1 Sonic Beauty Device ($99) and use it with an acid cleanser (like Peter Thomas Roth 3% Glycolic Solutions Cleanser, $38, or Dermadoctor Ain’t Misbehavin’ Medicated AHA/BHA Acne Cleanser, $32).
+Grab your Clarisonic Mia Smart Anti-Aging and Cleansing Skincare Device ($169) and use it with an acid cleanser (like Peter Thomas Roth 3% Glycolic Solutions Cleanser, $39, or Dermadoctor Ain’t Misbehavin’ Medicated AHA/BHA Acne Cleanser, $32).

 Try a Retinoid

 If you haven't jumped on the retinoid bandwagon yet, you might want to reconsider (if you're not pregnant or breastfeeding, that is).
 The powerful ingredient is commonly praised for its ability to fight signs of aging, but you'll be glad to know it's just as effective at tackling breakouts.
-Many dermatologists recommend an over-the-counter retinoid called Differin Adapalene Gel 0.1% Acne Treatment ($13) to their patients for its ability to unclog the pores and treat and prevent breakouts and blackheads.
-Even better?
-Once those dead cells are cleared away, your other skincare products will be able to penetrate deeper into the skin and be much more effective.
+"Retinoids [help] to stimulate collagen production, which in turn also tightens skin and minimizes pore appearance," says Libby.

 But like all powerful skincare ingredients, take caution when using retinoids.
-Because retinoids can make your skin more susceptible to the sun, apply them at night and be diligent about wearing sunscreen during the day.
+Nazarian explains: "If [retinoids] are overused, the oil gland activity can decrease too much, and skin can become too dry, so use sparingly!
+After a few weeks of use, the blackheads will typically pop out with gentle pressure.
+If they’re not budging, see your dermatologist to avoid damaging your tissue and creating scars."
+Also, because retinoids can make your skin more susceptible to the sun, apply them at night, and be diligent about wearing sunscreen during the day.
 Talk to your dermatologist about trying a retinoid to see if it's the right choice for your skin.